 - Self-Reflection: Teach staff about racism and implicit bias.
 Ask what you have learned from this time.
 Ask your staff how they are feeling.
 (King County Attorney’s Office, Washington (Seattle) has an Equity and Social Justice Team that spearheads discussions about implicit bias and racism.
 Read)

 - Reach Out to Your Community: Reach out regularly to all of your constituents, whether they agree with you or not.
 Meet them in their space.
 (Nassau County District Attorney’s Office, New York has a Community Partnership Program that works consistently with various advocacy/affinity groups and re-entry organizations.
 Read)

 - Community Advisory Board: Seek the advice of community leaders and create an advisory board to learn directly about community concerns and receive input on prosecutor policies.
 Ask the leaders what public safety means to them.
-(Dallas County District Attorney’s Office, Texas has a Community Advisory Board to help develop and improve internal policies.
+(Dallas County District Attorney’s Office, Texas is developing a Community Advisory Board to advise the District Attorney.
 Read)

 - Data: Review data to learn if there are unfair disparities in arrests, pre-trial detention, and sentencing.
 Review who is held on bail and why.
 Can the use of bail be reduced?
 (During the pandemic many prosecutors and defense attorneys worked together to identify pre- trial detainees who could be released from jail.)

 - Officer Involved Fatalities: Independently and quickly investigate officer involved fatalities and fully report on the findings (Ramsey County Attorney’s Office (St. Paul), Minnesota participated in the development of the Officer Involved Fatality Tool Kit which outlines how to investigate these cases with the input of the community.
 Read)